-Besides the very famous Père Lachaise (the biggest green space of Paris, 44 hectares, located in the East), you can visit the Montmartre cemetery, located about 150 metres West of the famous Moulin Rouge, a major landmark of Montmartre.
+Besides the famous Père Lachaise (the biggest green space of Paris), you can visit the Montmartre cemetery, located about 150 metres West of the famous Moulin Rouge.

-4 times smaller than the Père Lachaise, this North cemetery offers extraordinary funerary sculptures and architecture, but also beautiful landscapes, thanks to its location on an uneven ground.
+4 times smaller than the Père Lachaise, it also offers extraordinary funerary sculptures and architecture, but also picturesque funerary landscapes, thanks to its location on an uneven ground.

-Cinema enthusiasts might want to see the tombs of Clouzot, Truffaut, Rivette or Jeanne Moreau (recently buried), but it is the field of music which is represented the best: Berlioz, Offenbach, Halévy (19th century composers), Sax (Belgian inventor of the saxophone), and more recent singers Michel Berger, Fred Chichin (from Rita Mitsouko band), and Dalida (the most flowered tomb of the cemetery, considering her popularity in France).
+Cinema enthusiasts can see the tombs of Clouzot, Truffaut, Autant-Lara, Rivette or actress Jeanne Moreau (recently buried), but it is the field of music which is represented the best: Berlioz, Offenbach, Halévy (19th century composers), Sax (who created the saxophone), and more recent singers Michel Berger (his wife France Gall, also famous singer, recently joined him in the tomb), Fred Chichin (from Rita Mitsouko band), Dalida (the most flowered tomb of the cemetery).
 German poet Heinrich Heine is among the rare famous non-French buried here.

-A free map can be borrowed near the entrance.
+A (rather unclear but still helpful) free map can be borrowed near the entrance.